purpleteam-labs/purpleteam/README.md

      ```shell
      npm start status
      # Should print the following message if the orchestrator is not running:
-     # ☰  notice     [dashboard] orchestrator is down, or an incorrect URL has been specified in the CLI config.
+     # ☰  notice     [cUi] orchestrator is down, or an incorrect URL has been specified in the CLI config.
      ```
    * To start the CLI and pass commands (`test` for example):
      ```shell